season179/elastic-tools/README.md

-# Elasticsearch Data Puller
+# Elasticsearch Data Puller & Processor

-This script connects to an Elasticsearch cluster and retrieves log documents based on a specified date range and query criteria defined within the script.
+This script connects to an Elasticsearch cluster, retrieves log documents based on a specified date range and query criteria, processes the payload, and inserts relevant data into a PostgreSQL database using Prisma.

 ## Prerequisites

 *   Node.js (v16 or later recommended)
 *   npm (usually comes with Node.js)
-*   Access to an Elasticsearch cluster (Cloud ID and API Key, or Node URL and API Key)
+*   Access to an Elasticsearch cluster (Cloud ID and API Key)
+*   Access to a PostgreSQL database

 ## Setup